 Prohibited Foods

 All Cottage Food states prohibit the sale of foods that require refrigeration and certain other foods they deem potentially hazardous.
-For example, home kitchens in most states are not permitted to sell cheesecake, caramel apples, custard, yogurt, pumpkin pie, beef jerky, chocolate cream pie, lemon meringue pie and sliced fruit and sliced vegetables.
+For example, home kitchens in most states are not permitted to sell cheesecake, caramel apples, custard, yogurt, pumpkin pie, beef jerky, chocolate cream pie, lemon meringue pie, sliced fruit and sliced vegetables.
 (Whole fruits and vegetables are okay.)

 How do you find out what your state allows?